Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Introduction

-Second, we study the (more general) multiple-historical-price setting.
-In this case, the standard deviation $\sigma$ is positive and plays a significant role in further changing the behavior of the optimal regret.
-For this general setting, we propose an enhanced algorithm, and show that the optimal regret is $\widetilde \Theta(\sqrt{T} \wedge \frac{T }{(n\wedge T)\delta^2+n\sigma^2})$, except for a corner case of $\delta^2 \lesssim \frac{1}{n\sigma^2} \lesssim \frac{1}{\sqrt T}$, where the optimal regret becomes $\widetilde \Theta(T \delta^2)$.\footnote{This corner case rarely happens because it requires the generalized distance $\delta$ to be very small and the dispersion $n\sigma^2$ to be very large, such that there is no need of online learning.
-See the discussion in \S \ref{sec-TMO3FU}.} We summarize the optimal regret in Table \ref{table-multiple historical prices}.
-In particular, this bound generalizes the result in the single-historical-price setting to the multiple-historical-price setting, where the additional term $n\sigma^2$ captures the \textit{net} effect of the dispersion of the offline data.
-As a byproduct, we also identify sufficient conditions for myopic policies to be optimal in our problem (see \S \ref{subsec-self exploration}).
+{\textbf{Multiple-historical-price setting.} For the general setting that the historical prices may be different, we modify O3FU algorithm by adding a preliminary step that detects whether a \textit{corner case} $\delta^2 \lesssim \frac{1}{n\sigma^2} \lesssim \frac{1}{\sqrt T}$ happens or not, and propose the \textit{Modified O3FU} (M-O3FU) algorithm. {We prove that M-O3FU algorithm achieves the regret upper bound $\widetilde{\mathcal{O}}(\sqrt T \wedge \frac{T\log T}{n\sigma^2+(n\wedge T)\delta^2})$, except for a corner case where the upper bound becomes $\widetilde{\mathcal{O}}(T \delta^2)$.}\footnote{This corner case rarely happens because it requires the generalized distance $\delta$ to be very small and the price variance $n\sigma^2$ to be very large, such that there is no need of online learning.
+See the discussion in \S \ref{subsec-extension-lower bound}. } In addition, we prove an information-theoretic lower bound that matches the upper bound for both cases, showing that our regret bound cannot be further improved (in a certain sense); we define such an unimprovable regret bound as the optimal (instance-dependent) regret for the \texttt{OPOD} problem in the multiple-historical-price setting.
+We summarize its rate in Table~\ref{table-multiple historical prices}.}

-Third, we conduct computational experiments to validate the above theoretical results.
-The numerical results demonstrate the promising empirical performance of our algorithms, as well as the value of pre-existing offline data for dynamic pricing.
+{\textbf{Sufficient condition for self-exploration.} As a byproduct, we provide a sufficient condition for the \textit{myopic} (i.e., greedy) policy to self-explore in the online learning process.
+Specifically, if the variance of historical prices is sufficiently large, and the average historical price is found to be bounded away from the confidence interval for the optimal price constructed from offline regression, then the myopic policy, the one that always charges the optimal price associated with the least-square estimate obtained in each round, achieves the optimal regret under mild conditions.
+This result generates additional insights for the performance guarantee of the myopic policy with the help of offline data, and also provides analytical support for the wide use of such policies in practice. }